Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 - Adaptive tokenomics: SORA’s Token Bonding Curve dynamically manages XOR’s supply, aiming for price stability and sustainable liquidity.

-- Democratic governance: XOR holders directly shape economic and network policies through on-chain voting.
+- Democratic governance: XOR holders influence economic and network policies through proposal participation and on-chain voting within SORA’s Governance V1 framework.

-- Multi-token design: XOR (governance), VAL (validation), and PSWAP (liquidity) align incentives across all participants.
+- Multi-token design: XOR (governance and utility), VAL (validation), and PSWAP (liquidity incentives) align incentives across the ecosystem.

 - Cross-chain architecture: As a Polkadot parachain, SORA connects to the broader decentralized economy.